Krystal Harris

-Krystal Marie Peterson (née Harris; November 7, 1981) is an actress, singer-songwriter and pianist known for her 2001 contributions to The Princess Diaries soundtracks and for her album Me & My Piano.
-Her singing career was aided by the Backstreet Boys on tour, and she has toured with bassist Victor Wooten.
+Krystal Marie Peterson (née Harris; November 7, 1981) is an American singer-songwriter and pianist known for her 2001 single "Supergirl!" which was featured on the soundtrack for The Princess Diaries and on her debut album Me & My Piano.

-As an actress, she appeared in a television film titled Save the Last Dance, and in an episode of Touched by an Angel.

 Career

-She got her first big break performing the title song "Supergirl!" on Disney's The Princess Diaries soundtracks and was also known for touring as the opening act for the Backstreet Boys on The Black & Blue Tour.
+On June 5, 2001, Harris released her debut album Me & My Piano.
+The album featured the single "Supergirl!", which was also included in Disney's The Princess Diaries soundtrack album.
+The album also features the song "Love Is a Beautiful Thing", which was later used in the film Legally Blonde and appeared on its soundtrack.
+That year, she toured as the opening act for the Backstreet Boys on The Black & Blue Tour.

-Her debut album was called Me & My Piano, and it was released on June 5, 2001, right before the success of the film The Princess Diaries.
-She also provided her song "Love Is a Beautiful Thing" for the film Legally Blonde; the song was remixed for the soundtrack.
-In 2002, she released the song "The Kid in You" for Disney's The Country Bears soundtrack as well as appearing in the film as herself.
+In 2002, Harris appeared on Disney's The Country Bears soundtrack with the song "The Kid in You" and made a cameo in the movie itself.
 She also guest-starred as the lead role in the Touched by an Angel episode 9x16: "A Song for My Father".
-Additionally, she provided the singing voice for Velma at the end of the direct to DVD movie Scooby-Doo! and the Legend of the Vampire.

-She later went by Miss Krystal and recorded an album titled Hip-Hop Soul, Vol. 1.
-It was intended to be released in late 2002 but was shelved.

-In 2002, Harris played an art student in the Paramount TV movie called Save the Last Dance, based on the film of the same name.
+Harris played an art student in the Paramount TV movie called Save the Last Dance, based on the film of the same name.
 Set at an art school, Harris described the concept as "the next Fame".
 The film was meant to serve as a series pilot, but it was not picked up.

+In 2003, Harris provided the singing voice for Velma at the end of the direct-to-video movie Scooby-Doo! and the Legend of the Vampire.

 She was the lead singer on Victor Wooten's 2012–2013 tour.

 In July 2013 she started performing as Krystal Peterson & the Queen City Band.
-They released an EP on iTunes named Spell.
+They released an EP on iTunes titled Spell.
+This was Harris's final release to date.